I Am Legend (film): Plot

-They transport the injured Neville back to his home, where Anna explains they survived the outbreak aboard a Red Cross evacuation ship from São Paulo, and are making their way to a survivors' camp in Bethel, Vermont.
-Neville argues no such survivors' camp exists.
-As he continues working to cure the female Darkseeker, Neville theorizes by lowering her body temperature with ice, he can increase the treatment's potency.
-The next night, a group of Darkseekers, who tracked Anna and Neville the night before, invade the house.
-Neville, Anna, and Ethan retreat into the basement laboratory sealing themselves in with the female test subject.
+They take Neville home, where Anna explains they survived the outbreak on a Red Cross ship from São Paulo, and are heading to a survivors camp in Bethel, Vermont.
+Neville disagrees, saying no such camp exists.
+While working to cure the female Darkseeker, Neville suggests cooling her with ice to improve treatment.
+Later on, as revenge for the assault at the seaport, the Darkseekers launch an invasion on the house.
+Neville, Anna, and Ethan retreat to the basement laboratory, sealing themselves with the female test subject.